Libya profile

 Television

-- Libya al-Ahrar - pro-GNA, based in Doha
+- Libya al-Ahrar - private, via satellite

+- Al-Rasmeya and Al-Wataniya - Tripoli-based, representing Government of National Unity (GNU)

 Radio

-- Libya National Radio - two rival stations, in Tripoli and Benghazi, broadcast under this name

-- Tripoli FM - private
+- Tripoli FM - private, Tripoli

 - Lebda FM - private, Tripoli

-- Libya FM - private, Egypt-based, on FM in Benghazi
+- Libyana Hits - private, based in Benghazi

-- Al-Wasat Radio - private, based in Egypt, on FM in Benghazi, Tobruk and El Beida
+- Al-Wasat - private, based in Egypt, on FM in Libyan cities

 News agencies/internet